its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 * Allow site visitors to log in via OIDC without needing a WordPress user account.
 * Optionally allow WordPress users to log in via OIDC instead of using their WordPress password.
 * Optionally restrict access to the entire site to logged-in users or only members of specific groups.
-* Optionally restrict access to specific pages and posts to logged-in users or only members of specifc groups.
+* Optionally restrict access to specific pages and posts to logged-in users or only members of specific groups.
-* Show parts of pages/posts/widgets only to logged in users or members of specific groups.
+* Show parts of pages/posts/widgets only to logged-in users or members of specific groups.
 * Access restrictions apply to site visitors, feeds, the REST API, and XMLRPC.
 * Shortcodes (Gutenberg blocks planned for a future release)
     * `umich_oidc_button` - Generate a login or logout button.